Can I Attend Church Even If I Don't Believe in God?

 "What if I ask a question and people judge me?"
 Honest questions are welcome in a healthy church community.
 In fact, they're often the best thing you can bring.
 Francis Schaeffer, a pastor and apologist, once said that 'honest questions deserve honest answers.'
 A good church and a good pastor won't be taken back by questions.
 In fact, he's likely considered them and even heard them from others.

+Nothing.
 You don't have to believe in God.
 You don't have to believe Jesus rose from the dead.
 You don't have to have been baptized, raised religious, or have any prior church experience whatsoever.
 You don't have to clean up your life first or meet some moral standard before you're allowed to show up.

 You just have to show up.